sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 <p>India's summit seeks to consolidate these themes whilst centring the perspectives and priorities of emerging economies.
 The shift from abstract commitments to concrete mechanisms—observatories, platforms, capacity-building initiatives—reflects maturation in the governance conversation.
 Yet the voluntary, non-binding nature of these declarations, combined with divergent national interests and regulatory approaches, leaves open the question of whether this diplomatic process can produce enforceable norms capable of shaping how AI is actually developed and deployed.</p>

 <p>The outcome documents from Delhi will provide the clearest indication yet of whether international AI governance can move beyond declarations toward coordinated action.</p>

+## Objectives and Core Pillars

+The India AI Impact Summit 2026 articulates its objectives through a structured framework designed to translate high-level AI governance discussions into implementable policy and development outcomes.
+The summit's conceptual architecture is organised around two complementary frameworks: the Three Sutras, which define its guiding principles, and the Seven Chakras, which structure its thematic working tracks.

+### The Three Sutras

+The summit is anchored in three guiding principles, termed 'Sutras', a Sanskrit word denoting essential threads that bind wisdom to action.
+These principles articulate India's vision for how artificial intelligence development should proceed at the international level.

+**People**: This principle centres AI development on serving humanity across its full diversity, respecting cultural identities whilst preserving human dignity.
+The focus encompasses human-centred development in an AI-enabled world, advancing inclusivity through multilingual and culturally contextualised systems, and establishing robust frameworks for safe and trusted AI deployment.
+The People sutra emphasises that technological progress must prioritise human welfare, social empowerment and the protection of individual rights throughout the AI development lifecycle.

+**Planet**: This sutra addresses the dual challenge of making AI infrastructure more resource-efficient whilst simultaneously leveraging AI capabilities to accelerate climate resilience and environmental protection.
+It acknowledges that AI systems carry significant computational and energy costs, requiring sustainable approaches to model development and deployment.
+Simultaneously, the Planet principle recognises AI's potential to advance scientific breakthroughs in understanding and managing biological systems, provided that technological advancement aligns with planetary stewardship rather than environmental degradation.

+**Progress**: This principle advocates for equitable distribution of AI benefits, ensuring that technological advances contribute to broad-based development rather than concentrating advantages amongst wealthy nations or elite institutions.
+The Progress sutra frames AI as a tool for inclusive economic growth, particularly targeting opportunities for small businesses and developing economies that risk being marginalised in the global technology race.
+It reflects the summit's stated objective of reducing barriers to participation in AI development and deployment, particularly for countries facing resource and infrastructure constraints.

+### The Seven Chakras

+Building upon the three foundational Sutras, the summit operationalises its agenda through seven thematic working groups, termed 'Chakras'.
+Each Chakra addresses a distinct dimension of AI's global impact, translating aspirational principles into concrete areas for multilateral collaboration and policy action.
+These working groups form the organisational backbone for the summit's discussions, panels and outcome documents.

+**Human Capital**: Focuses on preparing the global workforce for an AI-integrated economy through equitable reskilling programmes and human development initiatives.
+This Chakra addresses labour market transitions and the need for educational systems to adapt to rapidly evolving technological demands.

+**Inclusion for Social Empowerment**: Advances inclusive-by-design AI development that accounts for linguistic diversity, gender equity, accessibility requirements and the needs of underserved communities.
+This working group examines how AI systems can be engineered to serve diverse populations rather than replicating existing inequalities.

+**Safe and Trusted AI**: Establishes frameworks for transparency, accountability and shared safeguards to foster public confidence in AI systems.
+This Chakra addresses data governance, ethical deployment standards and mechanisms for ensuring AI systems operate in line with human values.

+**Science**: Harnesses artificial intelligence to accelerate scientific breakthroughs and fosters international research collaboration across disciplines.
+This working group explores how AI can enhance scientific discovery whilst ensuring that research benefits are shared globally rather than concentrated in well-resourced institutions.

+**Resilience, Innovation and Efficiency**: Develops resource-efficient and climate-conscious AI models tailored for varied economic environments.
+This Chakra examines how nations with limited computational resources can nonetheless participate in AI innovation through optimised architectures and collaborative development approaches.

+**Democratising AI Resources**: Ensures affordable access to foundational enablers including compute power, datasets and models, aiming to bridge the digital divide between resource-rich and resource-constrained countries.
+This working group addresses infrastructure gaps that prevent many nations from developing or deploying AI systems

+**AI for Economic Development and Social Good**: Scales AI applications in vital sectors including healthcare, agriculture and education, with particular emphasis on developing-world contexts.
+This Chakra focuses on translating AI capabilities into measurable improvements in human welfare and economic opportunity.

+Together, the Sutras and Chakras provide a cohesive framework intended to move international AI discussions from aspirational declarations towards measurable outcomes and concrete policy implementation.
+Through these structures, India aims to shape global AI norms whilst simultaneously addressing challenges specific to economies at different stages of technological capacity.

 ## Programme and Activities